The University of Queensland

 For more information about the calculation of selection ranks for VET Study, see UQ’s Study website or contact UQ Admissions.

 You are also required to meet relevant subject prerequisites for the program you are applying for.
-This will be satisfied by successful completion of Senior secondary subjects (or equivalent).
+This will be satisfied by successful completion of senior secondary subjects (or equivalent).
 Subject prerequisites are not generally able to be met through Certificate level study.
 Consult the prerequisites guide to find subject equivalents.
 Any additional entry requirements must also be satisfied.

 Credit transfer